Health Services Manager – A Day in the Life

 MHA Search

 A health services manager oversees one or more aspects of the logistical operations at a medical facility.
-While physicians and other medical staff focus on the treatment of patients, health services managers take care of everything else, ensuring that a facility runs smoothly and efficiently.
+While physicians and other medical staff focus on treating patients, health services managers handle everything else, ensuring a facility runs smoothly and efficiently.
 That’s no small task: American medical facilities are businesses—and highly regulated ones at that—where the stakes aren’t only profit and loss, but occasionally life and death.

 Healthcare is America’s biggest employer, and it’s showing no signs of slowing down.
 As the Baby Boomer generation ages into retirement, the need for medical services is set to increase, and so is the need for health services managers.
 As healthcare becomes more tech-oriented and business-driven, medical facilities will need to retain larger numbers of skilled managers to operate at peak efficiency.
-The Bureau of Labor Statistics projects the demand for health services managers to increase by 20 percent between 2016 and 2026—a rate of growth that’s nearly triple the national average for all professions.
+The Bureau of Labor Statistics (2025) projects the demand for health services managers to increase by 23 percent between 2024 and 2034—a rate of growth that’s over seven times the national average for all professions.

 Just as there’s more than one type of doctor, there’s more than one type of health services manager.
 But even though there’s no singular routine for a health services manager, some broad themes do apply across the industry.